Toon Tone

 Toon Tone scores each round from 0 to 100 based on how closely your guess matches the target color.
 The scoring uses a weighted HSB distance formula:

-A perfect match on all three dimensions scores 100.
-Across 5 rounds, the maximum possible score is 500.
-Scores above 400 indicate strong color perception; above 450 is exceptional.
+A perfect match on all three dimensions scores 10.00 for the round.
+Across 5 rounds, your final result is shown as an average score out of 10.
+Scores above 8.50 indicate strong color memory; above 9.50 is exceptional.

 Toon Tone Game Modes